 Technical study of Giotto’s Madonna and Child in the collection of the National Gallery of Art situates this work in the context of the artist’s surviving oeuvre.
 The painting shares intriguing technical similarities with three other panels by Giotto—new evidence that these works originally formed parts of a much larger altarpiece.
 Giotto’s use of previously unrecognized art materials may offer further evidence linking the paintings.

-FACTURE: Conservation · Science · Art History, Volume 2: Art in Context, presents great works of art in new contexts.
+Volume 2 of the Gallery's biennial journal Facture, presents great works of art in new contexts.
 Examining the art of two very different eras—the Italian Renaissance and the 20th century—the essays in this volume share a common approach.
 Essays start with meticulous material and analytical study of works of art, then place the findings in a broader historic context, providing new perspectives on well-known works.

 Giotto, Madonna and Child, c.
 1310/1315, tempera on poplar panel, National Gallery of Art, Samuel H. Kress Collection, 1939.1.256